Eng-Guan-Jie/SyncSolution/docs/01-requirements/backlog.md

 ## 1. Product Overview

 **Singto** is a LINE-integrated scheduling assistant designed to simplify group appointment coordination.
-It helps users create appointments, collect participants' availability, analyze common available dates and times, and confirm a suitable appointment.
+It helps users create appointments, collect participants' availability, analyze common available dates, and confirm a suitable appointment.

 The Product Backlog contains the features and user stories required to develop the core Singto scheduling workflow.